-This quick and easy recipe combines sesame seeds, baby spinach, carrots, rice, and leftover turkey, transforming it into a protein rich meal.
+This quick and easy recipe combines sesame seeds, baby spinach, carrots, rice and leftover turkey, transforming it into a protein-rich meal.
 Substitute coconut oil for the vegetable oil called for in the recipe.

-Shepherd’s pie, another gift from England is a great way to use up leftover turkey, vegetables, stuffing and potatoes in one dish.
+Shepherd’s pie, another gift from England, is a great way to use up leftover turkey, vegetables, stuffing and potatoes in one dish.
 While mashed white potatoes are traditional, feel free to swap out with leftover mashed sweet potatoes.

-Risotto is typically considered an Italian dish, but the addition of warming spices including cinnamon, ginger, nutmeg, paprika and cumin, transform traditional Thanksgiving flavors into something dynamic.
+Risotto is typically considered an Italian dish, but the addition of warming spices, including cinnamon, ginger, nutmeg, paprika and cumin, transform traditional Thanksgiving flavors into something dynamic.

 This beautiful bowl of goodness calls for poaching chicken, but leftover turkey works too.
 Swap out the peanut butter for another nut or seed butter, as recommended in the recipe.

-This is not your traditional Eggs Benedict.
+This is not your traditional eggs Benedict.
 Swap out the English muffins for sprouted grain English muffins, and enjoy!

 Potpies invoke a kind of childhood joy and warmth on cold days.
-Of course, those weren’t the healthiest meals growing up, but this recipe is loaded with vegetables, topped with a gluten-free biscuit and thickened with gluten free flour, instead of heavy cream.
+Of course, those weren’t the healthiest meals growing up, but this recipe is loaded with vegetables, topped with a gluten-free biscuit and thickened with gluten-free flour instead of heavy cream.

-Leftover turkey, kale, eggs, and cheese seasoned with just the right amount of herbs.
+Leftover turkey, kale, eggs and cheese seasoned with just the right amount of herbs make up this recipe.
 Substitute the gouda cheese for raw cheese, and enjoy.

 Journey over to India for a bowl of turkey curry, or simply whip this up at home with your leftover Thanksgiving turkey.
-Use 1-½ cups of roasted turkey and 1-½ cups of potatoes, along with 2 cups of chopped tomatoes.
+Use 1.5 cups of roasted turkey and 1.5 cups of potatoes, along with two cups of chopped tomatoes.

 47. BBQ Turkey Pizza